 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
-Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
-Thank you!
+Your donation helps cover costs and keeps fresh Rolling Stones content updated every day.
+Thanks in advance!

 The Rolling Stones live at the Fonda Theatre, Los Angeles 2015

-May 20, 2015: Fonda Theatre, Los Angeles, CA, USA (unannounced warm-up show featuring the complete Sticky Fingers album—the first time in their career the Stones performed a full album live.
+May 20, 2015: Fonda Theatre, Los Angeles, CA, USA (unannounced warm-up show featuring the complete Sticky Fingers album—the first time in their career the Stones performed a full album live)

 Start Me Up/When The Whip Comes Down/All Down The Line/Sway/Dead Flowers/Wild Horses/Sister Morphine/You Gotta Move/Bitch/Can’t You Hear Me Knocking/I Got the Blues/Moonlight Mile/Brown Sugar/Rock Me Baby/Jumpin’ Jack Flash/Can’t Turn You Loose